ishaan26/config_files/README.md

   - kitty config
   - compton(tryone) cnofig
   - rofi config
-- .zshrc files for both mac, linux and termux
+- .zshrc files for all four systems
   - zshrc is from oh-my-zsh and include plugins:
   - powerlevel9k
   - zsh-systax-highlighting
-- aliases files for mac, linux and termux
+- aliases files for mac, linux and termux (for WSL the alias file of linux can be used)
 - termux shell config files
+- Windows Terminal profile settings
 - some patched nerdfornts

 ## Dependencies